Upshur County Court Records

 Birth and Death Records

 The County Clerk also handles Upshur County birth and death certificates.
-Birth records are closed for 75 years and death records for 25 years, meaning only qualified requesters—such as the registrant, immediate family members, guardians, legal representatives, and certain government agencies—may obtain copies.
+Birth records are closed for 75 years and death records for 25 years, so only qualified requesters — such as the registrant, immediate family members, guardians, legal representatives, and certain government agencies — may obtain copies.

 To request a birth or death certificate, complete the application form and submit it with a copy of valid identification and the applicable fee: